netiq-ps/netiq-idm-community-wiki/README.md

 # netiq-idm-community-driver-configs
-Place to share information about driver configurations, packages
+Place to share information about driver configurations, packages.
+See the [Wiki](../../wiki).